Lehi and Jeremiah:

 Jeremiah, in his ministry, longed to flee into the wilderness: “Oh that I had in the wilderness a lodging place of wayfaring men; that I might leave my people, and go from them! for they be all adulterers, an assembly of treacherous men” (Jeremiah 9:2).
 On one occasion in his tent in the wilderness, Lehi began to murmur against the Lord because of his afflictions (see 1 Nephi 16:20), and his family forever remembered Jerusalem with nostalgia.4

-Jeremiah and Lehi lived their early years during the reign of King Josiah, known as one of the most righteous of Judah’s kings.
+Jeremiah and Lehi lived their early years in the reign of King Josiah, known as one of the most righteous of Judah’s kings.
 He came to the throne at a young age and was instrumental in cleansing the temple and reestablishing the covenant.
 Both Lehi and Jeremiah must have been encouraged by the repentance of the people.
 As the Assyrian Empire was beginning to weaken, there were great hopes of nationalism, but Josiah was tragically killed at Megiddo in 609 BC, after which two decades of tumult began.
 Josiah was replaced by Jehoahaz, who was shortly taken into exile to Egypt and replaced by his brother Jehoiakim (609–587 BC).
 At the Battle of Carchemish in 605 BC, Babylon decisively defeated Assyria.
-Jehoiakim rebelled against Babylon, which led to the exile of a select group of Jews to Babylon in 598 BC.
-Jehoiakim died and was replaced by his son Jehoiachin, who was promptly exiled to Babylon after ruling only three months.
+Jehoiakim rebelled against Babylon, leading in 598 BC to an exile of selected Jews to Babylon.
+He was replaced by his son Jehoiachin, who was promptly exiled to Babylon after ruling only three months.
 The Babylonians next put Zedekiah, a son of Josiah, on the throne.
 All of these events combined to shape the world of Jeremiah and Lehi in which the beginning of the Book of Mormon takes place.

 A collection of the writings of Jeremiah was preserved on the brass plates and another passed down—now found in the Old Testament.
 The Book of Mormon records that the brass plates contained “the prophecies of the holy prophets, from the beginning, even down to the commencement of the reign of Zedekiah; and also many prophecies which have been spoken by the mouth of Jeremiah” (1 Nephi 5:13).13 Although we do not know the process by which the keeper of the brass plates acquired and wrote the prophecies on the plates, the book of Jeremiah is the only book in the entire Bible that tells us how it originated.